 IDnotify Identity Theft Protection

-We tested out the Premier Plan from IDNotify, which provided comprehensive identity theft protection.
+We tested out the Premier Plan from IDnotify, which provided comprehensive identity theft protection.

 - Range of social monitoring features

-- Affordable plans start at just $9.99/mo.
+- Affordable plans start at just $9.99 a month

 - Owned by major credit bureau Experian